Cloudstrucc/Public/docs/README.md

 Enhancing GAC's Power Platform utilization, secure implementations, adherence to PBMM commitments, and delivering digital efficiency within the organization fostering platform adoption

+## Documentation framework

+The wet-canada-hugo folder includes a hugo markdown site.
+To run the site install hugo, once installed run the hugo server command at the root of the wet-canada-hugo folder to test locally.
+Run the hugo command to 'publish' the markdown site to copy the published files (site) to any web server technology (e.g. web app services, azure storage, s3 etc.)

 ## Problem Statement & Opportunity

 The agency is at a critical inflection point, tasked with enhancing its IM/IT landscape to meet the evolving demands of technology and service delivery.
 Historically, the agency has navigated its technological needs through a mosaic of approaches, each contributing value in its context.
 Now, we are presented with the opportunity to consolidate these efforts by adopting a unified SaaS solution with the Power Platform, which aligns with our strategic objectives and promises substantial cost efficiency and predictability in expenditures.